 Fishing for Tarpon:

 Migratory fish begin to show from the middle to late April and their numbers will increase in May through June.
-The fishery is weather dependant, so if it a bit cool, the tarpon arrival will be delayed.
+The fishery is weather dependent, so if it a bit cool, the tarpon arrival will be delayed.
 The current tarpon season was delayed due to the unseasonable cool weather which Florida, Bahamas and the Northern Caribbean have experienced this year.

 For the average angler, the most common way to find tarpon is to look for rollers.
 Tarpon have a primitive lung and frequently come to the surface to take a breath of air.
-After they drop back down they will usually let off some bubbles which you may see on a calm day.
+After they drop back down, they will usually let off some bubbles which you may see on a calm day.
 Another tip off is nervous water which is caused by the movement of fish below the surface.

-If you really want to catch a tarpon you may consider hiring a guide.
+If you really want to catch a tarpon, you may consider hiring a guide.
 This is their business and the top guides perform their vocation very well.

 The Gear for Catching Tarpon: